For fifty years, the name "Columban Singers" has been synonymous with Choral music in Kilsyth

 years.

-Eventually, having risen to the rank of Major, he left HM Forces and returned to "Civvy Street"
+Eventually, having risen to the rank of Major, he left HM Forces and returned to "Civvy

 Happily, the result of the deliberations of Mr McColl and the Choir members as to the suitability